sinamahboub/sinamahboub/README.md

 # Hi All, Im SiNa

 ### Bio
-My name is Sena.
+My name is Sina.
 I am 15 years old and I live in [**Iran**](https://en.wikipedia.org/wiki/Iran).
 I am interested in the field of programming and I pursue it purposefully and I am learning to learn somet.

 ### Tools
 <a href="https://www.javascript.com">